loader image

 Benefits of Porcine Tissue in Wound Healing

-• In wound healing, the skin of a pig is better suited for study than other animals since a pig’s skin behaves much like human skin.
+• In wound healing, pig skin for wound healing is better suited for study than that of other animals, as a pig’s skin behaves much like human skin.

 • Composed of the same three layers: epidermis, dermis, hypodermis